 William Albert Pettit III received his Bachelor degree in Poetry and Studio Art from the University of Pittsburgh, and his Master of Fine Arts in Painting from Tyler School of Art.
 His paintings have been shown in Philadelphia, Paris, and Rome since 1996.
-He is a professor of Studio Art at the John Cabot University in Rome, and at the Umbra Institute in Perugia, Italy.
+He is a professor of Studio Art at the John Cabot University in Rome, and Temple University Rome, Italy.

 William Pettit is a painter and poet who also works as a sculptor, musician, photographer and video artist.
 He lives in the Sabina, in Italy, where he digs, plants, hoes, grows, burns, cuts, chops, fries, boils, bakes, stacks, eats and drinks, smokes, breaks, cooks, picks, prunes, scrapes, ties, waters, stakes, makes paintings, poems, olive oil and wine, builds stone walls and lakes and guitars, ails and aches, spackles, solders, surfs, sails, strums and sings.

 He is founder and director of The Bottega, The Bottega offering workshops in different media, and of the Fiorentini Art Studio Gallery of the John Cabot University Studio Arts program.

 William Pettit’s poetry has been published in literary journals such as TO: O-blek, South Road, Phoebe, POM, and digitally, in Verse, since 1992.
 His first book of poetry, Ghost Songs, was published by Casagrande Press in 2009.
 He is in the process of co-authoring two more books.
 His has made short films and his music is featured in several others.

 Pettit’s recent work deals with cosmic, biological, and geographical phenomena.
 He has worked with tonal and spatial compilations, and equivalents between visual and sonic languages.
 He has collaborated on multimedia projects with other artists, composers, and scientists.